edurant/edurant.github.io/courses/csc4601/lab/09/index.md

 Blindly guessing at good parameters is no way to go through life.
 Now that you have a function that accepts a set of parameters and returns the error, let’s explore the error space by evaluating an evenly spaced set of model parameters – a grid search.
 1. Create two new vectors that hold a set of values for each parameter (μ and σ).
 2. The set of values should be evenly spaced so that you are sampling uniform regions in the “parameter space”.
 For this experiment, range your μ and σ vectors from 0 to 10 and 0.5 to 2 respectively.
 Sample at 100 divisions for μ and 50 divisions for σ.
 Hint: don’t forget about [numpy.linspace](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html).
 3. Plot your resulting 2-dimensional array of error values using a heatmap.
 Make sure to label your axis and legends!
-For a place to begin with heatmaps, look at [seaborn.heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html).
+For a place to begin with heatmaps, look at [seaborn.heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) or [matplotlib.pyplot.contourf](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.contourf.html).
 Notice here that the color values for the heatmap represent error.
 4. Using the results for the heatmap, pick a combination of parameters that produce a low error.
 5. Use the selected parameters to calculate your model predictions and plot this output against the given data on a separate plot.
 Make sure to label the plot with the model error from using your choice of parameters.